mattsta/signal-backup/README.md

 Usage: ./sigexport.py [OPTIONS] [DEST]

 Options:
-  -s, --source PATH  Path to Signal config and database
+  -s, --source PATH       Path to Signal source and database -c, --chats TEXT        Comma-separated chat names to include.
+These are
+                          contact names or group names

+  -p, --paginate INTEGER  Number of messages per page in the HTML output.
+Set
+                          to 0 for no pagination.
+Defaults to 100.

-      --old PATH     Path to previous export to merge with -c, --chats "NAME"  Comma-separated chat names to include.
-These are contact names or group names --list-chats              List all available chats/conversations --old PATH         Path to previous export to merge with -o, --overwrite    Flag to overwrite existing output -m, --manual       Flag to manually decrypt the database -v, --verbose      Enable verbose output logging --help             Show this message and exit.
+  --list-chats            List all available chats/conversations and then quit --old PATH              Path to previous export to merge with -o, --overwrite         Flag to overwrite existing output -v, --verbose           Enable verbose output logging -m, --manual            Whether to manually decrypt the db --help                  Show this message and exit.
 ```

 You can add `--source /path/to/source/dir/` if the script doesn't manage to find the Signal config location.
 Default locations per OS are below.
 The directory should contain a folder called `sql` with a `db.sqlite` inside it.